 Walking the World for Change

-In 2001, my Spanish partner Alberto Agraso and I—a Canadian woman with a corporate background—embarked on a 5,000-kilometre, 13-country, 13-month walk for peace, carrying a simple message: to change the world, we must have the courage to change ourselves.
+In 2001, my Spanish partner Alberto Agraso and I—a Canadian woman with a corporate background—embarked on a 5, 000-kilometre, 13-country, 13-month walk for peace, carrying a simple message: to change the world, we must have the courage to change ourselves.
 Although our quest physically ended in Jerusalem, we continue to live its life lessons to this day.
 We have both also walked the 800-kilometre Camino de Santiago in northern Spain, and I have climbed to Machu Picchu.

-If you ever decide to embark on any quest on foot, as I did walking from Rome to Jerusalem, here are my top 10 tips.
+Rome to Jerusalem, here are my top 10 tips.

 1. Travel light.
 You will feel, with every step, the weight of what you carry on your back.
 And that weight isn’t always physical.
 Be prepared to shed what you don’t need along the way, and only pick up the items that will sustain you.